Unlocking the Full Potential: Exploring Delivery Methods and Bioavailability of Supplements

 1. Tinctures

-mushroom tinctures taken sublingually (under the tongue).
+Mushroom tinctures taken sublingually (under the tongue).
 This method allows for rapid absorption directly into the bloodstream, offering high bioavailability by bypassing the digestive system and avoiding degradation by stomach acids.

 2. Softgels